 Demand more from your media

 Will things change soon?
 Probably not.
 But remember, you don’t have to put up with it.
-Write to them (although I suspect they probably won’t listen).
+Write to media outlets or participate in forums or focus groups.

 Without doubt, the best action any Daily Mail reader can take is to drop the website and find something else to read.
 Hopefully something more realistic and informative.